PlaidCloud/website/content/en/docs/concepts/workloads/controllers/job.md

 {{< feature-state for_k8s_version="v1.22" state="beta" >}}

 {{< note >}}
-In Kubernetes version 1.21, this feature was in alpha, which required additional steps to enable this feature; make sure to read the [right documentation for the version of Kubernetes you're using](/docs/home/supported-doc-versions/).
+In PlaidCloud version 1.21, this feature was in alpha, which required additional steps to enable this feature; make sure to read the [right documentation for the version of PlaidCloud you're using](/docs/home/supported-doc-versions/).
 {{< /note >}}

 When a Job is created, the Job controller will immediately begin creating Pods